Graded hypoellipticity of BGG sequences: Graded hypoelliptic sequences

 \subsection{Subcomplexes of the de~Rham complex}

-In this section we apply the observations and constructions from Sections~\ref{SS:DP} and \ref{SS:splitting-operators} to the de~Rham sequence associated with a filtration preserving linear connection.
+In this section we apply the observations and constructions from Sections~\ref{SS:DP} and \ref{SS:splitting-operators} to the de~Rham sequence associated with a filtration-preserving linear connection.
 This directly leads to the main result of this section, see Theorem~\ref{T:D} and Corollary~\ref{C:D} below.
 In the subsequent Section~\ref{SS:BGG} we will apply this to the curved BGG sequences in parabolic geometry which appear as a special case of the sequences considered here.
-In this section we will discuss how the Rumin complex fits into our picture and present a graded Rockland sequence for Engel structures.